edwintcloud/pescaderoApi/README.md

 ## Database
 This project also uses MongoDB, make sure the latest version is installed and `mongod` is running.

+## Client
+The server will serve react app built at `./client/build`.

 ## Setup
 Make sure you have govendor installed and `$GOPATH/bin` in your path.
 Go should be installed and your go path should be setup correctly.
 Make sure to clone the repo in your go path.
 ```sh